-Major Achievemente incl.
-Circuiticant Program

-Status in 1000 Status in 2000 Major Achievements incl.
-Significant Progress

-Status in 1996 Status in 2009 after the Mid-term Stocktake and

-Example of Best Practices

-interpretation of the legislation.

-There have all been significant

-moves to improve transparency

-of the regime ex post.
-Since

-1996 a monthly summary of all

-decisions under the Act has

-been available to interested

-persons, and mid-2006 these

-decisions have been published

-on the OIO website.
-There are

-also continuous improvements

-to the guidance material, and

-searchability of the site.

-As noted above, the Overseas

-Investment Act is currently

-under review.

-5. Standards and

-Conformance

-(1) Number of The total number of As at 30 June 2009, there were New Zealand's general policy position is to encourage competition, productivity and

-domestic New Zealand 3,036 Standards in New innovation, primarily through the imposition of minimal transaction and compliance costs on

-standards standards is 2,150.
-Of Zealand's national catalogue. business.
-Technical regulations (which are typically performance-based rather than

-aligned with the this number, 891 are Of these, 1,333 (44%) were prescriptive) are maintained to achieve essential health, safety and environmental

-target current Joint aligned with ISO and IEC requirements.
-International standards are adopted as the basis for New Zealand's technical

-international Australia/New Zealand equivalents and 2,456 (81%) regulations wherever possible, to facilitate trade and minimise the costs of complying with

-standards for Standards (450 were aligned with Australia. regulations in an international market place.
+Status in 1996 Status in 2009 Major Achievements incl.
+Significant Progress after the Mid-term Stocktake and Example of Best Practices interpretation of the legislation.
+There have all been significant moves to improve transparency of the regime ex post.
+Since 1996 a monthly summary of all decisions under the Act has been available to interested persons, and mid-2006 these decisions have been published on the OIO website.
+There are also continuous improvements to the guidance material, and searchability of the site.
+As noted above, the Overseas Investment Act is currently under review.
+5. Standards and Conformance (1) Number of domestic standards aligned with the target international standards for The total number of New Zealand standards is 2,150.
+Of this number, 891 are current Joint Australia/New Zealand Standards (450 As at 30 June 2009, there were 3,036 Standards in New Zealand's national catalogue.
+Of these, 1,333 (44%) were aligned with ISO and IEC equivalents and 2,456 (81%) were aligned with Australia.
+New Zealand's general policy position is to encourage competition, productivity and innovation, primarily through the imposition of minimal transaction and compliance costs on business.
+Technical regulations (which are typically performance-based rather than prescriptive) are maintained to achieve essential health, safety and environmental requirements.
+International standards are adopted as the basis for New Zealand's technical regulations wherever possible, to facilitate trade and minimise the costs of complying with regulations in an international market place.